Chicago school (sociology)

 The Chicago school (sometimes known as the ecological school) refers to a school of thought in sociology and criminology originating at the University of Chicago whose work was influential in the early 20th century.

 Conceived in 1892, the Chicago school first rose to international prominence as the epicenter of advanced sociological thought between 1915 and 1935, when their work would be the first major bodies of research to specialize in urban sociology.
+This was considered the Golden Age of Sociology, with influence on many of today's well known sociologists.
 Their research into the urban environment of Chicago would also be influential in combining theory and ethnographic fieldwork.